eetuniemiphd/eetuniemi/publications-eetu-niemi.md

 ## Writing Competitions

-- Nova, sci-fi and fantasy writing contest for short stories, Turku Science Fiction Society (2024).
+- **Nova**, sci-fi and fantasy writing contest for short stories, Turku Science Fiction Society (2024).
   - "Siivekäs" ("Winged") placed 6th out of 131 entries
   - "Kun tähdet olivat oikein" ("When the Stars Were Right") was a finalist, ranked among the top 23.
-- Portti, sci-fi and fantasy writing contest for short stories, Tampere Science Fiction Society (2024).
+- **Portti**, sci-fi and fantasy writing contest for short stories, Tampere Science Fiction Society (2024).
   - "Kaislameri" ("The Reed Sea") received an honorable mention, placing in the top 14 of 145 entries.
   - "Kun tähdet olivat oikein" ("When the Stars Were Right") was selected for the final round, ranked in the top 35.
-- Kouvolan dekkaripäivät (Kouvola Crime Literature Festival) short story writing competition and anthology (2024).
+- **Kouvolan dekkaripäivät (Kouvola Crime Literature Festival)** short story writing competition and anthology (2024).
   - "Kuoleman koodi" ("The Death Code") was selected for publication in the official competition anthology, top 24 of 106 submissions.
-- Pullopostia mereltä (Messages in a Bottle from the Sea), Kotkan Meripäivät (Kotka Maritime Festival) & Aviador Publishing short story writing competition and anthology (2022).
+- **Pullopostia mereltä (Messages in a Bottle from the Sea)**, Kotkan Meripäivät (Kotka Maritime Festival) & Aviador Publishing short story writing competition and anthology (2022).
   - "Väläyksiä kuvaruudulla" ("Flashes on the Screen"), was selected for publication in the official competition anthology, top 12 of 340+ submissions.

 ## Nonfiction Books

 - Niemi, E. (2025). *[Enterprise Architecture: Your Guide to Organizational Transformation (Upcoming Book)](https://enterprisearchitectureguide.com/)*.
 Business Expert Press.
 - Niemi, E. (2024). *[Kokonaisarkkitehtuuri: Oppaasi organisaation muutosmatkalla* (*Enterprise Architecture: Your Guide Through Organizational Change*)](https://kokonaisarkkitehtuuri.com).
-Alma Talent.
+Alma Insights.
 - Niemi, E. (2022). *[Successful Technology Consulting: How to Become a Top Dollar IT Consultant](https://itconsulting.carrd.co)*.
 Amazon.
 - Niemi, E. (2021). *[Technology Consultant Fast Track: How to Get Your Dream Job in IT Consulting](https://itconsulting.carrd.co)*.
 Amazon.